Washington Court of Appeals

-The Washington Court of Appeals is the intermediate level appellate court for the state of Washington.
-The court is divided into three divisions.
-Division I is based in Seattle, Division II is based in Tacoma, and Division III is based in Spokane.
+The Washington Court of Appeals is the appellate court for the state of Washington.
+It hears appellate cases from lower courts, and its decisions may be appealed to the Washington Supreme Court.
+The Court of Appeals is divided into three divisions: Division I in Seattle, Division II in Tacoma, and Division III in Spokane.

 History

 As early as 1929, the Washington judiciary observed a need for an intermediate appellate court to relieve the heavy workload of the Washington Supreme Court.
 That year the state's Judicial Council suggested the establishment of such a court as a possible option for judicial restructuring.
 Nevertheless, the state legislature took no steps until the mid-1960s, when work began on a Court of Appeals.

 The Washington citizenry adopted a Constitutional Amendment on November 5, 1968, which authorized the legislature to create a Court of Appeals and to define its composition and jurisdiction.
 On May 12, 1969, the legislature passed the enabling act that established a Court of Appeals with three divisions and a total of twelve judges.
 Governor Dan Evans appointed the initial twelve judges with the judges all facing election at the general election of 1970 and with each elected judge initially serving terms of two, four or six years determined by lot.